CliMA/Oceananigans.jl/docs/src/appendix/benchmarks.md

 └─────────────┴─────┴─────────┴─────────┴─────────┘
 ```

 Like the shallow water model, it can be seen at grid size `64^3` that the GPU is beginning to be saturated as speedups rapidly increase.
-At grid sizes `128^3` and `256^3` we see the speedup stabilise to around 400 times.
+At grid sizes `128^3` and `256^3` we see the speedup stabilize to around 400 times.

 ![incompressible_speedup](https://user-images.githubusercontent.com/45054739/129825248-adb8dfe5-e9ea-4321-bd11-fb415d81e2cb.png)